 The Breeze earned a 5 of 10 for comfort.
 The Breeze has a standard one-inch mattress.
 It is polyurethane foam it is on the firm side and stiff compared to the competition.
 However, it doesn't compress as easily as some others, and it was more comfortable as a result.
 It is one of the easiest to get baby in and out of without discomfort to caregivers.

 The Breeze earned a 9 of 10 for quality.
 The 4moms shines in the quality department with durable material and a sturdy frame.
 The mesh is very tight but scratchy, and the frame doesn't shake or move no matter where you push unlike most of the competition we tested.
 We didn't experience any issues related to quality, but at least one Amazon reviewer remarked that the bassinet began to sag after a few months of use.

 The Breeze earned a 1 of 10 for eco-health.
-4moms doesn't make any claims offer information on what their materials include.
-4moms makes the following claims "All of our 4moms products meet both the Consumer Product Safety Commission (CPSC) and Consumer Product Safety Improvement Act (CPSIA) requirements as is standard for all juvenile products sold in the U.S." However, this has nothing to do with flame retardants which are not legally required and have been proven harmful to baby's health.
+4moms doesn't make any claims offering information on what their materials include, besides meeting both the Consumer Product Safety Commission (CPSC) and Consumer Product Safety Improvement Act (CPSIA) requirements.
+However, this has nothing to do with flame retardants which are not legally required and have been proven harmful to baby's health.
 The Center For Environmental Health (CEH) maintains a list of major brand manufacturers and their use of flame retardants.
 4moms is not on this list.